humanmade/altis-documentation/other-docs/guides/getting-help-with-altis.md

 # Other methods of support

-I mentioned at the top of this page there was two main ways, and we’ve just covered the primary method.
-The second method is email, which is typically discouraged, but it’s useful to have thia ability when needed.
+Mentioned at the top of this page were two main ways of receiving Altis support, covered thus far is just the primary method.
+The second method is email, which is typically discouraged, but it’s useful to have this ability when needed.

 We have a few email addresses linked to our support, so we can ticket issues that come in, and they’re linked to different support types.